Derek Boateng: Dnipro Dnipropetrovsk

 On 20 June 2011, Boateng completed a move to Ukrainian club FC Dnipro Dnipropetrovsk, signing a four-year contract.
 For Dnipro Derek mostly played in the 2011–12, while the next season he was side benched by the head coach after playing the first couple of games for the first team.
 Later after playing some games for the reserve team, Boateng lost interest of playing for the club at all.

 Fulham

 In May 2013, Boateng confirmed that he had moved on a free transfer to Premier League side Fulham on Ghanaian radio.
 He said, "I have signed a two-year deal with Fulham and will be training with them for the first time [on Tuesday].
 "I believe it's a good move and I'm finally happy to see this deal [confirmed]."

 Fulham officially confirmed Boateng signed a one-year deal with an option for a further year on 22 May 2013.
-He featured in the 2013–14 English Premiership opener against Sunderland where he played only 65 minutes and was substituted by Giorgos Karagounis.
+He featured in the 2013–14 English Premier League opener against Sunderland where he played only 65 minutes and was substituted by Giorgos Karagounis.